2026 Artists, Poets & Presenters

 • Eric Schow

-Eric Schow is a Maine Maritime alum from Massachusetts, now lives in Belfast after journeying across North America by sea and land.
+Eric is a Maine Maritime alum from Massachusetts, now lives in Belfast after journeying across North America by sea and land.
 Though writing never came easily, at 40 he’s finally embracing it.
 Eric builds boats for a living, enjoys meditation, and time with his girlfriend April.
 Most days, you’ll find him at the Belfast dog park around 4pm, pondering life and enjoying the moment.

 • Tim Sheehy

-Tim Sheehy is happily retired from a career in communications.
+Tim is happily retired from a career in communications.
 He and his wife live in the Midcoast where they've sailed for 25 years, tending lovely gardens when not volunteering at organizations focused on connecting people with each other and nature.
 He is passionate about sailing, hiking and motorcycling, and is a published travel writer; his creative arts include poetry and acoustic music.

 • Louisa Stancioff

-Born and raised in rural Maine, Stancioff has emerged as a gifted writer with a cinematic eye for richly detailed, emotionally-charged character studies.
+Born and raised in rural Maine, Louisa has emerged as a gifted writer with a cinematic eye for richly detailed, emotionally-charged character studies.
 She grew up learning traditional Bulgarian music from her paternal grandfather’s family and sang American folk and roots tunes with her friends.
 After years of touring and recording with her indie folk band, Dyado, and a dramatic stint in LA in 2020 that inspired many songs and a move back to Maine, she went solo.
 Her debut album "When We Were Looking" was released in April 2024 with Yep Roc Records.
 She is in the works of recording her second album.

 The Sonic Café hosted by John and Rachel Nicholas • Thurs May 14 • 7-9pm • Pascal Hall in Rockport